20+ Black Friday laptop deals you won't want to miss—HP, Apple and more

 Black Friday Amazon laptop deals

+Get a jump on finding Apple laptops and more at a discount

-With Black Friday 2022 nearly here, you can find plenty of amazing deals on laptops at Amazon.
+With Black Friday 2022 nearly here, Amazon has plenty of amazing deals on laptops.
 For instance, you can get the best laptop we've ever tested, the 2020 M1 MacBook Air, for less than $900 right now.

 Samsung 11.6-Inch Chromebook 4 Professional Laptop for $133 (Save $97)